WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_35.md

 Now the days of Isaac were 180 years.

 ###### 29
 And Isaac breathed his last, and he died and was gathered to his people, old and full of days.
-And his sons Esau and Jacob buried him. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And his sons Esau and Jacob buried him.

 ***